ABCD-ReproNim/exercises/break/downloadMRI.md

 ***

-8. In the drop down menu Data Package Dashboard, select **My Data Packages**.
+8. In the drop down menu on the Data Package Dashboard, select **My Data Packages**.
 You should see the Data Package you just created.
 It will take a few minutes to move from the "Creating Package" status to "Ready to Download".
 Maybe refill your tea.
 In the below image **ABCDndar** is the Data Package we just created. **ABCDdcan** will be created in the second section of this exercise.

 <img src="./screenshots/create_dash.png" width="350" />